 - Travel immunizations are not available with the exception of hepatitis A and B, Meningococcal, and MMR (measles, mumps and rubella).

 Vaccine costs vary based upon the types of immunizations needed.
-Olmsted County Public Health Services charges an administration fee of $21 for each shot.
+Olmsted County Public Health Services charges an administration fee for each shot.
+To view fee information, please use the Fee Finder tool on the Olmsted County Fee webpage and search for the fee you are inquiring about.

 Please bring your insurance card when visiting the immunization clinic.
 Payment is accepted from Medical Assistance, Minnesota Care and Medicare (for flu shots), Blue Plus, and U-Care.
 We are unable to accept private insurance.